Get in Touch

 • Understanding what constitutes a business model

-• Distinguishing between textual and diagrammatic components
+• Distinguishing between textual and diagrammatic elements

-• Differentiating scope from level of detail
+• Comparing scope with the level of detail

-Establishing a Process for Developing a Business Model
+Developing a Process for Business Model Creation

-• Executing the steps: elicitation, analysis, documentation, and validation
+• Executing key steps: elicitation, analysis, documentation, and validation

-• Iterating through these steps
+• Iterating through these steps effectively

 • Facilitating requirements workshops

-• Aligning models with deliverables
+• Aligning models with project deliverables

-Exploring Multidimensional Aspects of a Business Model
+Exploring the Multidimensional Aspects of a Business Model

 • Utilizing the five Ws framework: who, what, where, when, why, and how